laurynas-karvelis/zeroad-token-typescript/README.md

 To register your site, [sign up](https://zeroad.network/login) with Zero Ad Network and [register your site](https://zeroad.network/publisher/sites/add).
 On the second step of the Site registration process you'll be provided with your unique `X-Better-Web-Welcome` header value.

-If you decide for your site to participate in Zero Ad Network program, then it must respond with this header at all times on every publicly accessible endpoint containing HTML or RESTful response.
+If you decide for your site to participate in the Zero Ad Network program, then it must respond with this header at all times on every publicly accessible endpoint containing HTML or RESTful response.
 When Zero Ad Network users visit your site, this allows their browser extension to know your site is participating in the program.

 ## Module installation